Stianlars1/react-code-preview/README.md

 You can specify themes for both light and dark mode.
 Default (If no lightTheme or darkTheme is passed in) is "blackout" which is black and white for both dark and light mode.

-The theme follow the users system preferences through the media queries (prefers-color-scheme).
+The theme follows the user's system preferences through the media queries (`prefers-color-scheme`).

 Here's an example using the 'nord' theme for dark mode and 'github-light' for light mode: